Exxon denies Trump called CEO for money. But Big Oil is donating way more to Trump than Biden - Local News 8

 For his part, Biden is well ahead of Trump in terms of raising money from Wall Street.
 The securities and investment industry has sent him $11.9 million, nearly six times as much as Trump.
 Individuals at hedge funds and private equity firms have sent Biden $35.4 million, compared with just $6.8 million for Trump, according to OpenSecrets.

-In the oil industry, Trump has outraised Biden at several major companies, including Occidental Petroleum and Halliburton.
-Surprisingly, however, Biden has outraised Trump among some of the biggest oil companies: ExxonMobil, Chevron, Royal Dutch Shell and ConocoPhillips, according to OpenSecrets.
+In the oil industry, Trump has outraised Biden from individuals at several major companies, including Occidental Petroleum and Halliburton.
+Surprisingly, however, Biden has outraised Trump from employees at some of the biggest oil companies: ExxonMobil, Chevron, Royal Dutch Shell and ConocoPhillips, according to OpenSecrets.

 It’s also worth noting that Trump’s industry lead could be inflated by sizable donations sent to outside groups allied with the president.
 There is no limit to how much money individuals can send to super PACs.